General Non-structure Theory: Introduction

 Note that although some notions connected to stability appear, they are not used in any way which require knowing them: we define what we use and at most quote some results.
 In fact, the proof covered problems with no (previous) connection to stability.
 For understanding and/or checking, the reader does not need to know the works quoted below: they only help to see the background.
-Note that \S2 is essential to some of the later parts of non-structure (see \cite{Sh:309}, \cite{Sh:331} \cite{Sh:511}) but not \S1 or \S3 still better read \ref{1.1}-\ref{1.7}.
+Note that